-- i.
-Applicants for employment must be tested for illegal substances, and applicants identified as drug and/or alcohol users may be denied employment. - ii.
-Staff/faculty members who refuse to participate in, cooperate with or abide by this policy or their recommended program of rehabilitation may be subject to corrective action up to and including discharge from employment with the Medical Center.
-Staff/faculty members undergoing rehabilitation or who have completed rehabilitation are required to abide by all other Medical Center polices and guidelines, including expected levels of job performance, behavior and conduct.

-- iii.
-Staff/faculty members who use, sell, possess, distribute or manufacture alcohol, illegal drugs or legal drugs without a valid prescription on Medical Center property or during work time are subject to corrective action up to and including discharge. - a.
-Such conduct is also prohibited during non-working time to the extent that it impairs a staff/faculty member's ability to perform on the job or be in regular attendance, or to the extent that it threatens the reputation or the integrity of the Medical Center. - b.
-The consumption of alcohol by a staff/faculty member in a business setting, as part of a business meal, conference or seminar during work hours is discouraged.
-Operating a motor vehicle after the consumption of alcohol is strongly discouraged.
-Staff/faculty members who consume alcohol under any circumstances and return to the Medical Center or resume Medical Center activities during the same day are subject to corrective action up to and including discharge. - iv.
-Staff/faculty members may be required, when the Medical Center has reason to suspect the possession of illegal drugs, to submit to a search of any pocket, package, purse, briefcase, toolbox, lunch container or other container brought onto Medical Center property, and to submit to a search of a desk, file, locker or other stationary container provided by the Medical Center. - v.
-When the Medical Center has reason to believe that a situation of drug diversion has occurred (such as missing medications), staff/faculty members of the unit(s) involved may be required to submit to a drug test. - vi.
-Any staff/faculty member who may be undergoing medically prescribed treatment with a controlled substance that may limit his/her ability to perform on the job or that may affect judgment must report this treatment to his/her supervisor and/or Employee Health Services (EHS) prior to beginning work.
-A determination will be made of work capability.
-Failure to report the treatment will be cause for appropriate corrective action.
-Staff/faculty members who choose not to report their treatment will accept responsibility for any adverse outcome and will be subject to the appropriate corrective actions. - vii.
-A staff/faculty member will be irrefutably presumed to have engaged in the use of drugs and alcohol if urinalysis, blood testing or other accepted procedures show a forensically acceptable positive quantum or proof of drug or alcohol use. - viii.
-Substance use by staff/faculty members who operate a Medical Centerowned or leased vehicle (including short-term auto rental) or a personal vehicle on Medical Center business will be subject to corrective action up to and including discharge for the following:
+- a.
+An employee/faculty member's employment will not be jeopardized for conscientiously seeking early assistance in the recovery from substance abuse impairment. - b.
+Individuals who self-report as possibly having a problem and who are referred to the Employee Assistance Program may be encouraged to participate in educational programming concerning substance abuse or may be encouraged to seek further assessment and treatment for substance abuse issues. - c.
+To the extent possible, complete confidentiality will be maintained for those seeking early assistance and treatment. - 3.
+Those who do not abide by this policy or refuse to participate in or to cooperate with any investigation into potential violations of this policy may be subject to corrective action, up and including end of employment. - B. Anyone found to use, sell, possess, distribute or manufacture alcohol, drugs or drugs without a valid prescription on WFBH property or during work time may be subject to corrective action up to and including end of employment. - 1.
+Such conduct is also prohibited during non-working time to the extent that it impairs a one's ability to perform on the job or be in regular attendance, or to the extent that it threatens the reputation or the integrity of WFBH. - 2.
+Consumption of alcohol by in a business setting, as part of a business meal, conference or seminar during work hours is discouraged.
+Operating a motor vehicle after the consumption of alcohol in a business setting is not permitted. - 3.
+Consumption of alcohol under any circumstances followed by a return to a WFBH location or resuming WFBH activities during the same day may be subject to corrective action up to and including the end of employment. - 4.
+When WFBH has reason to suspect the possession of drugs the employee/faculty member may be required to submit to a search of any pocket, package, purse, briefcase, toolbox, lunch container or any other container brought onto WFBH property, and to submit to a search of a desk, file, locker or other container provided by WFBH. - 5.
+When WFBH has reason to believe that a situation of drug diversion has occurred (such as missing medications), employees/faculty members of the unit(s) involved may be required to submit to drug and alcohol testing.